roadwarriorslive/Pipulate/README.md

   - How even after that, you have to do a pip-install -r requirements.txt
   - How even after that, you may still have to conda install --name MyEnv --file condarequirements.txt

+## Longer-Term

+- Update Levinux to support MiniConda3, Jupyter Notebook & the new Pipulate